“What is MCC and MCV?”

 “What is a polyomavirus?”

-The Wikipedia link is a good place to get started.
-These viruses were named because they can form multiple types (“poly”) of cancer (“oma”) in experimental animals.
+This Wikipedia page is a good place to start.
+These viruses were so named because they can form multiple types (“poly”) of cancer (“oma”) in experimental animals.
 Prior to MCV, there were four known human polyomaviruses called JC virus (JCV), BK virus (BKV), KI virus (KIV) and WU virus (WUV).
 A fifth virus, SV40, is a monkey polyomavirus that may have infected some humans through contamination in the late 1950s-early 1960s.
 Although the other human polyomaviruses can cause cancer in animals, MCV is the only polyomavirus that has been shown to cause cancer in humans.
 They are nonetheless important pathogens causing other diseases, especially among AIDS and transplant patients.
 MCV is the fifth human polyomavirus.
 It is very different (genetically distant) from the other human viruses.
 It is a relatively new virus and there are currently numerous scientific groups (including ours) researching to characterize this virus further.
-Additional information on MCV is also available at Wikipedia.
+Additional information on MCV is also available on Wikipedia.

 “Where can I get a copy of the Science paper and other papers published on MCV by the Chang-Moore Lab?”

-The paper can viewed on our publications page here.
+The paper can viewed on our publications page.

 “If someone gets infected with MCV, will they develop MCC?”